 As far as principles are concerned, first off get it straight.
-There are no short cuts to success in horse racing.
+There are no shortcuts to success in horse handicapping a race.
 You have to work harder than the other bears to reach the honey and the money.
 The racing game is a constant work in progress and you have to be in the mindset to learn and get better every day.
 There is no one correct way to handicap but with that said there are ways that you can put concepts into your arsenal that will enable you to wager with wisdom.

 Start with learning how to read the Daily Racing Form.

 All races have conditions and you must know the conditions of the race to evaluate each horse’s chances.